 This post just talks about potential monetary benefits of getting the credential.
 It does not talk about the various other sundry benefits of PMP.
-To understand the various advantages and benefits, you should read my other post.
+You can read benefits of PMP to understand the other advantages.

 Cost Benefit Analysis (CBA)

 So, you have been contemplating about pursuing the PMP.
 But you are stumped because of the expenses.
-You have hit a pause button because you are not ready to pay so much money.
+You have hit a pause button as you don’t want to pay so much money.

 There is no denying the fact that the cost of pursuing the credential is extremely high.
-But as a project manager, you should weigh your cost against the potential benefits.
-You should treat the cost as an investment in yourself that can be recouped in a short span of time.
+But cost is one one side of the equation.
+As a project manager, you should weigh the cost against the potential benefits.
+You should ask yourself – Can I recover the money after becoming PMP certified?

 Let’s see how the potential salary benefits outweigh the cost involved.